Lindsay Reeler: International career

-Fifteen days after her century for New South Wales, she made her international debut for Australia during their tour of India.
+Fifteen days after her century for New South Wales, Reeler made her international debut for Australia during their tour of India.
 Batting at number four, she was named Player of the Match as she scored 60 runs and put on 80 with Trish Dawson for the fourth-wicket, helping her team to chase down the Indian total.
 She opened the batting for Australia for the remainder of the tour, adding 85 further ODI runs and trailing only Dawson in ODI runs in the series.
 Her Test debut came in the same series, where she performed solidly but less emphatically.
 Opening the batting alongside Peta Verco in five of her six innings, Reeler scored 148 runs without making a half-century and trailed her opening partner by some way in the batting charts for the series.
-She didn't feature in the first two Tests against the touring English the following summer, but on her return in the Third Test made her maiden half-century in 146 balls.
-She failed reach 50 again in the final two Tests or the three-match ODI series, and did not appear in the subsequent series against New Zealand.
+She didn't play in the first two Tests against the touring English the following summer, but on her return in the Third Test made her maiden half-century in 146 balls.
+She failed to reach 50 in the final two Tests or the three-match ODI series, and did not appear in the subsequent series against New Zealand.

-In 1987, she was selected as part of the squad to tour the British Isles, and in the first ODI against Ireland she hit a match-winning 83 runs as Australia won by 110 runs.
+In 1987 Reeler was selected as part of the squad to tour the British Isles, and in the first ODI against Ireland she hit a match-winning 83 runs as Australia won by 110 runs.
 After missing the second Test, she again made a match-winning performance, passing her previous score to record 84 runs in a 105 run victory.
-A score of 109 in a warm-up match against Surrey Women was her first for Australia, and she made half-centuries in the first and third ODIs of the series.
+A score of 109 in a warm-up match against Surrey Women was her first century for Australia, and she made half-centuries in the first and third ODIs of the series.
 After a score of 3 in her solitary innings in the First Test, Reeler struggled in two matches against West and West Midlands Women.